javascript-tutorial/en.javascript.info/1-js/06-more-functions/10-arrow-functions/article.md

 Arrow functions are not just a "shorthand" for writing small stuff.

-Javascript is full of situations where we need to write a small function, that's executed somewhere else.
+JavaScript is full of situations where we need to write a small function, that's executed somewhere else.

 For instance: